ABOUT US

 Jesse Kline, Assistant Director - jesse@auburndowntown.org

-Courtney Rae Kasper, ERHC Visitor Experience Manager - courtney@equalrightsheritage.com
+Kate Grindstaff, ERHC Visitor Experience Manager - kate@equalrightsheritage.com

-Tom Corey,
+Tom Corey, Beautification Supervisor - tommydirt@icloud.com

-Request our downtown Auburn BID brochure listing all the places to shop, dine, play & stay, plus detailed info on the City’s parking options.
+Our office is located in the Equal Rights Heritage Center, at 25 South Street, in the back volume of the building.
+To reach staff, please call 315.252-7874 or send an email.
+Request our downtown brochure listing all the places to shop, dine, play & stay, plus detailed info on the City’s parking options.

 BID Sponsors